NotAKidoS/NAK_CVR_Mods/RelativeSync/README.md

 https://github.com/NotAKidOnSteam/NAK_CVR_Mods/assets/37721153/ae6c6e4b-7529-42e2-bd2c-afa050849906

+## Mod Settings
+- **Debug Network Inbound**: Log network messages received from other players.
+- **Debug Network Outbound**: Log network messages sent to other players.
+- **Exp Spawnable Sync Hack**: Forces CVRSpawnable to update position in FixedUpdate.
+This can help with local jitter while on a remote synced movement parent.
+- **Exp Disable Interpolation on BBCC**: Disables interpolation on BetterBetterCharacterController.
+This can help with local jitter while on any movement parent.

 ---

 Here is the block of text where I tell you this mod is not affiliated with or endorsed by ABI.